ToprakOzgur/Command-Pattern/README.md

 # Command-Pattern
-A simple command pattern design pattern  implementation for Unity
+A simple command  design pattern  implementation for Unity